kritomas/pok/README.md

 		"schema_path": "[Path to the DB init script (wherever you copy database/init.sql to)]" },
 	"crawler": {
-		"save_html": [Whether to store the original HTML (true) or not (false)], "agents": [Amount of agents],
+		"save_html": "[Whether to store the original HTML (true) or not (false)]", "agents": "[Amount of agents]",
-		"critical_db_size": [The size of the DB file in MB, at which the crawler will stop], "db_size_milestone": [The size of the DB file in MB, at which the monitors make an annoucement], "crawl_milestone": [The amount of HTML in MB to crawl, at which the monitors make an announcement] }
+		"critical_db_size": "[The size of the DB file in MB, at which the crawler will stop]", "db_size_milestone": "[The size of the DB file in MB, at which the monitors make an annoucement]", "crawl_milestone": "[The amount of HTML in MB to crawl, at which the monitors make an announcement]" }
 }
 ```